 Step 3.
 The costing exercise.
 This is where you cost every component of the product.
 Where things often go wrong is on the labour costs involved.
 You need to know how long it will take to manufacture this product and what this will mean in terms of a labour costs.
 If you have any doubt on this one, get a professional or an experienced person to assist.

 Step 4.
 The market size.
 How many users or buyers will support the product?
 This also includes who the target market is (for instance young females), the geographical distribution of the market (only in cold parts of the country) and the profile of the market.
 At the end you need to understand the size of the market and what portion of this market do you need to capture to make it worthwhile.

 Step 5.
 Test the market.
 Before you even consider putting a product onto the market, test it with those that will form part of your target market.
 This will ensure that any potential technical and other design issues are identified and can be addressed.
 Listen to their feedback and understand what needs to be changed before you put the final product on the market.
 This may mean doing field research and this can be an expensive exercise.
 Independent researchers can also be used.
 A very important test is the price acceptability.
 Many potential buyers want the product but there is a price resistance.

 Step 6.
 The legalities.
 Do you need special permits, licensing, accreditations or other special conditions before you can open the business?
-Examples would be special zonings to operate from the premises, SABS approval on the product, HACCUP accreditation on especially food stuff, a liquor license and import permits to mention a few.
+Examples would be special zonings to operate from the premises, special approval on the product, or accreditation on food stuffs, a liquor license and import permits to mention a few.